dedusmulntxt/oekaki/README.md

 # installation

-just copy into xampp htdocs
+just copy the folder into xampp htdocs